vvt/GreenhouseProject/README_EN.md

 <p>
 <h1>License</h1>

 For home use only, any commercial use is strictly prohibited.
-If you want to use this firmware for commercial purposes - please write to <a href="mailto:spywarrior@gmail.com">spywarrior@gmail.com</a> for details.
+If you want to use this firmware for commercial purposes - please write to the <a href="mailto:spywarrior@gmail.com">spywarrior@gmail.com</a> for details.

 <h1>Project structure</h1>
 <ul>